Data CleaningCrm HygieneCompany Data

 To a person, those often look close enough.
 To a CRM, they are usually different accounts.

 That is why company-name cleanup is one of those jobs teams underestimate until it starts breaking things.
 Duplicate accounts multiply.
 Ownership gets fuzzy.
 Reports split the same revenue across multiple names.
 Joins fail.
 Reps wonder why the company they just worked already seems to exist somewhere else in the system.
+It is a core part of any CRM data cleaning workflow.

 Standardising company names fixes more than aesthetics.
 It gives your team a more reliable way to match, merge, segment, and report on accounts.